 - Cash flow statement

+So, what is on an income statement?
 The income statement format can vary, depending on your business.
-However, all income statements begin with sales and end with your business’s net income or loss.
+But, all income statements begin with sales and end with your business’s net income or loss.

-Parts of the profit and loss statement include the following:
+Parts of the profit and loss statement include:

 - Cost of goods sold